 - During traumatic events, the body can have trouble with coagulation or forming stable clots to stop bleeding.
 This is a very complicated and convoluted process that is still poorly understood by physicians and researchers.
 Even though it’s not well understood, we do know a little about some of the causes.
 The coagulation factors and proteins in your body like to work at a certain temperature and acidity level.
 You have little control over most of it when on the side of the road after an accident.
 After you stop the bleeding with you tourniquet, there is one thing you can do, you decrease the amount of heat escaping the body by using a blanket.
 Most blankets will not completely stop heat loss secondary to trauma, but can significantly slow it down.

-This list is not the end all be all of what to carry and certainly, there is room for other items such as chest seals, tape, chest decompression needles, but these should help out the majority to issues.
-No matter the situation you may find yourself, whether it’s a terrorist event or the more likely car accident, you will be caught off guard.
+This list is not the end-all of what to carry; certainly, there is room for other items such as chest seals, tape, and chest decompression needles, but these should help out the majority of issues.
+No matter the situation you may find yourself in, whether it’s a terrorist event or the more likely car accident, you will be caught off guard.
 However, your response will be optimized with the appropriate preparation and training.
-Training and more importantly, the preparation, enables you to react and respond quickly and appropriately.
+Training and more importantly, preparation, enables you to react and respond quickly and appropriately.
 Get trained, be prepared, and help save a life.